Jeremy Sochan NBA Preview vs. the Trail Blazers

 Jeremy Sochan Insights vs. the Trail Blazers

-- Sochan's opponents, the Trail Blazers, have one of the slowest offensive tempos, ranking 26th, averaging 102.4 possessions per game, while his Spurs average 105.6 per game, which ranks 17th among NBA teams.
+- Sochan's Spurs average 105.5 possessions per game, which ranks 12th among NBA teams, while the Trail Blazers have a middling offense in terms of tempo, ranking 19th with 102.6 possessions per contest.

-- On defense, the Trail Blazers have given up 114.7 points per game, which is 18th-best in the NBA.
+- The Trail Blazers concede 114.8 points per game, 18th-ranked in the NBA.

-- The Trail Blazers give up 44.9 rebounds per contest, ranking 24th in the NBA.
+- Conceding 44.8 rebounds per game, the Trail Blazers are the 23rd-ranked team in the league.

-- Giving up 26.6 assists per contest, the Trail Blazers are the 17th-ranked squad in the NBA.
+- The Trail Blazers concede 26.8 assists per game, 18th-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!